kai-cool-dev/kDNS/README.md

 -	Custom TLDs for Intranets
 -	Internal Whois Management over WebUI, whois cli for linux systems and API.
 -	Changelog (Log Everything what your Users are doing!
 Useful for auditing.)
--	Redis for Cluster or HA Support, also faster caching!
+-	Full Redis Support.
+For Session-, Model- and Query-Caching.
+With Redis-Sentinel you can also deploy this application on a HA cluster.
 -	User Management
 -	Permission Management